Professor, Michael R. and Mary Kay Hallman Fellow

 · (with Yao Lu, Xinzheng Shi and Zhufeng Xu) How Does Improvement in Commuting Affect Employees?
 Evidence from a Natural Experiment (Aug 2019)

 · (with Natarajan Balasubramanian, Jin Woo Chang, Mariko Sakakibara, and Evan Starr ) "Locked In?
-Noncompete Enforceability and the Mobility and Earnings of High-Tech Workers" (under 2nd round review)
+Noncompete Enforceability and the Mobility and Earnings of High-Tech Workers" accepted at Journal of Human Resources.

 o Distinguished Paper Award in The Business Policy and Strategy Division, AOM Meeting 2016 (Anaheim California)